vicgwee/transfers-system/README.md

 As an internal transfers system,the server is secure, there is no need to:
     - have a strong database username and password, and encrypt it while it's stored
     - implement authentication or authorization checks
-    - encrypt the user data (persisted in postgres-data directory) The database is reliable, periodic database snapshots and backups are not implemented During server and database maintenance/upgrades, downtime is acceptable
+    - encrypt the user data (persisted in docker volume) The database is reliable, periodic database snapshots and backups are not implemented During server and database maintenance/upgrades, downtime is acceptable